danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 # Is this Chrome? true
 ```

-As shown from the above output, v2.2.0 of `browser` gem was identifying Chromium-based Edge as Chrome, and so this browser was bypassing the blocks setup in `config/initializers/browsernizer.rb`.
+As shown from the above output, v2.2.0 of `browser` gem was identifying Chromium-based Edge as Chrome.
+This is what had allowed Chromium-based Edge users to bypass the block setup in `config/initializers/browsernizer.rb` for all these years.

-Then I setup another Ruby project, this time with the 2.7.1 version of the browser gem that the project had been updated to as part of the upgrade project:
+Then I setup another Ruby project, this time with the v2.7.1 version of the `browser` gem that the project had been updated to as part of the upgrade:

 ```ruby
 # Gemfile